Zahyl/Terraform-with-Azure/README.md

 7. Run `terraform apply` to apply the configuration and create the Azure infrastructure.
 8. Confirm the changes and wait for the deployment to complete.

-### Contributions

-Contributions and feedback are welcome!
-If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-### License

-This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.